We are now accepting applications for the 2021-2022 AmeriCorps Project Conserve service year.

 Overview, Eligibility, & Compensation

 Project Conserve individually places members in service with one of our host site organizations working to protect the unique natural resources of the southern Blue Ridge Mountain region.
-Full-time (1700-hour) and half-time (900-hour) positions will serve 11-months from September through July.
+Full-time (1700-hour) positions will serve 11-months from September through July.
 During their terms of service, members will promote conservation through education, volunteerism and direct environmental service.
-Members participate in 1 to 3 required trainings and service days per month with the full Project Conserve team.
+Members participate in required trainings and service days each month with the full Project Conserve team.
 Trainings may cover a broad range of topics including conflict resolution, forest management, trail construction, invasive plant identification, environmental education, volunteer management, and disaster preparedness.

 Compensation & Benefits